bfopengradient/Inflation_elasticities/README.md

 ### Inflation elasticities.

 Checking rolling log-log regression models.
-The target variable is Inflation.
+The target variable is inflation.
 The predictors are one period lags of the unemployment rate and short term interest rates.

 The elasticities are the coefficients from a log-log regression model, i.e where logs are taken of both the predictor and the target variable.